 In order to be eligible for the Pilot SBIR Direct Phase II award, the small business must have performed the Phase I stage-type of research through other funding sources.

-Applicants who received NICHD SBIR Phase I or Phase II support and who are currently Phase II awardees are eligible.
+Applicants who received NICHD SBIR Phase I or Phase II support and who are currently Phase II awardees are eligible (NICHD SBIR only and only competing renewals of NICHD supported Phase II awards).
 Budgets for Phase IIB renewals should not exceed $3 million total costs for 3 years.
 Depending on the research proposed the amounts may vary each year for the time requested.

 Prospective applicants are strongly encouraged to submit to the program contact a letter of intent that includes the following information: